 Tired of YouTube?
-Maybe you hate the redesign?
-In this guide we’ll teach you how to delete your YouTube account in just a few quick steps.
+In this guide, we’ll teach you how to delete your YouTube account in just a few quick steps.

 Before we begin, it’s important to recognize that even though there are a couple of different methods for deleting your account, they are both permanent.
 They will delete certain aspects of your online history, which can never be recovered.

 If you’re happy with that and you’re sure that just changing your YouTube account name won’t help, read on.